hpcaitech/ColossalAI/docs/source/en/features/zero_with_chunk.md

     return input_ids, attention_mask
 ```

-Finally, we define a model which uses Gemini + ZeRO DDP and our training loop, As we pre-train GPT in this example, we just use a simple language model loss.:
+Finally, we define a model which uses Gemini + ZeRO DDP and define our training loop, As we pre-train GPT in this example, we just use a simple language model loss.:

 ```python
 from torch.optim import Adam